[Exclusive] Africa seeks EU help on global vaccine-waiver

 Take them back

-In other policy areas, the draft text called for African countries to take back migrants rejected by European states.
+The draft text also called for African countries to take back migrants rejected by European states.

 "They [EU and AU ministers] committed to abide with the obligation of states to readmit their own nationals illegally present on the territory of another state.
-They engaged to strengthen cooperation on return, readmission and reintegration, including promoting voluntary return," the draft said.
+They engaged to strengthen cooperation on return, readmission and reintegration, including promoting voluntary return," it said.

 It said next-to-nothing on African conflicts, such as the one raging in Ethiopia.